2025 Boundary Waters Policy & Legislative Updates

 (i) The Secretary of Defense shall consider the needs of the United States in supplying and maintaining the National Defense Stockpile, review the legal authorities and obligations in managing the National Defense Stockpile, and take all appropriate steps to ensure that the National Defense Stockpile will provide a robust supply of critical minerals in the event of a future shortfall.

-While this new rule does not entirely remove the NEPA process, it may very well usher in a new era of how the United States implements NEPA.
-Looking ahead, we will monitor exactly how the various federal agencies implement NEPA without CEQ oversight and monitor legislation that alters the existing NEPA process.
+While this new rule does not entirely eliminate the NEPA process, it may usher in a new era of how the United States implements NEPA.
+Looking ahead, we will closely monitor how various federal agencies implement NEPA without CEQ oversight and track legislation that alters the existing NEPA process.

 President Trump has also made sweeping moves to gut the federal government, including employees of agencies like the United States Forest Service and Environmental Protection Agency.
-These already understaffed agencies who manage places like the Boundary Waters and projects that may impact them will likely struggle even more now with less staff and resources.
+These already understaffed agencies that manage places like the Boundary Waters and projects that may impact them will likely struggle even more now with fewer staff and resources.

 On March 20th, 2025, President Trump signed “Immediate Measures to Increase American Mineral Production.”
 This Executive Order invokes wartime powers for the president and a number of federal agency secretaries to identify significant mineral deposits on federal lands and, through federal funding and private industry input, designate mineral production as the official use of those federal public lands.
 This is an immediate threat to the Boundary Waters Canoe Area Wilderness and federal public lands at large.
 This action must be monitored very closely in the coming weeks and months to defend the places we cherish the most.

-President Donald Trump has shown us time and time again that economic development is the primary focus of his administration, regardless of the environmental cost.
+President Donald Trump has consistently demonstrated that economic development is the primary focus of his administration, regardless of the environmental costs.
 Through both executive and legislative means, public lands are under threat from development, and the Boundary Waters Canoe Area Wilderness is no exception.

 A few key details of the Executive Order: